FinallyCanuck/finallycanuck-2023/src/posts/2010-05-27-the-value-of-service.md

 ---
-title: "The value of service"
+title: The value of service
 date: 2010-05-27
 categories:
-  - "thursday"
+  - thursday
 tags:
-  - "service"
+  - service
 ---
 When friends and colleagues ask your opinion about a business, regardless of industry, the discussion typically turns to the level of service you received.

 Many times you see this in a retail environment.
 Different department stores can sell you some of the same products.
 The pair of Levi's jeans you can buy at Sears®/MD is the same as the pair you can buy at The Bay®.
 Since the pairs are the same, the next logical point of comparison is price.
 Let's says that both stores are having a sale and the price is $49.99.
 Finally, let's assume that it takes the same level of effort to travel to either department store.